-In this article, we discuss how to hold microphone when singing.
+In this article, we discuss how to hold a microphone when singing.

-Now for purposes of this article we are referring to the common and held microphones that are used by musicians when on stage.
+Now for the purposes of this article, we are referring to the common and held microphones that are used by musicians when on stage.

 This article is meant to talk about how to hold the microphone when singing, but will also be useful for those people who may hold the microphone when making announcements or being an MC.

 Singing refers to traditional singing, but also to rap.
 When talking about microphones we are referring to wired and unwired microphones.

 There are many ways to hold a microphone of course.

 The most common way Is the open position.
 This is the traditional mic holding method.
 This involves having your 4 main fingers over the mic and your thumb underneath the microphone.